tabcat/dynamic-content/ARTICLE.md

 2. Resolve providers' IPNS keys to CIDs
 3. Resolve CIDs to IPLD data
 4. Merge changes with the local replica

+---
+> **Titling this article 'Replication on IPFS' might have been more accurate, but 'Hosting Dynamic Content on IPFS' sounded waaay better.**
+---

 ## Use-case: Edge-computed Applications